ceph/ceph/doc/man/8/ceph-authtool.rst

 The match criteria restrict a grant based on the pool being accessed.
 Grants are additive if the client fulfills the match condition.
-For example, if a client has the osd capabilities: "allow r, allow w pool foo, allow x pool bar", then it has rw access to pool foo, rx access to pool bar, and r access to all other pools.
+For example, if a client has the osd capabilities: "allow r object_prefix prefix, allow w pool foo, allow x pool bar", then it has rw access to pool foo, rx access to pool bar, and r access to objects whose names begin with 'prefix' in any pool.

 Caps file format
 ================